Zenodo

 Zenodo is a general-purpose open repository developed under the European OpenAIRE program and operated by CERN.
 It allows researchers to deposit research papers, data sets, research software, reports, and any other research related digital artefacts.
 For each submission, a persistent digital object identifier (DOI) is minted, which makes the stored items easily citeable.

 Characteristics

-Zenodo was launched on May 8th 2013 as the successor of the OpenAIRE Orphan Records Repository to let researchers in any subject area comply with any open science deposit requirement absent an institutional repository.
+Zenodo was launched on 8 May 2013, as the successor of the OpenAIRE Orphan Records Repository to let researchers in any subject area comply with any open science deposit requirement absent an institutional repository.

 It was relaunched as Zenodo in 2015 to provide a place for researchers to deposit datasets; it allows the uploading of files up to 50 GB.

 It provides a DOI to datasets and other submitted data that lacks one to make the work easier to cite and supports various data and license types.
 One supported source is GitHub repositories.

 Zenodo is supported by CERN "as a marginal activity" and hosted on the high-performance computing infrastructure that is primarily operated for the needs of high-energy physics.

 Zenodo is run with Invenio (a free software framework for large-scale digital repositories), wrapped by a small extra layer of code that is also called Zenodo.

+Zenodo is named after the Greek librarian Zenodotus.